frenzyfortune/PML/README.md

 # PML
-Open the assn1.html file (Right click>Save link as) to see the report
+Open the assn1.html file (or go to http://htmlpreview.github.com/?https://github.com/frenzyfortune/PML/blob/master/assn1.html) to see the report